TGuillerme/mulTree/README.md

 This pacakged is based on the [MCMCglmm](http://cran.r-project.org/web/packages/MCMCglmm/index.html) package and runs a MCMCglmm analysis on multiple trees.
 This code method has been used prior to this package release in [Healy et. al. (2014)](http://rspb.royalsocietypublishing.org/content/281/1784/20140298.full.pdf?ijkey=gPt28ElSAYBvRhZ&keytype=ref).
+Please send me an [email](mailto:guillert@tcd.ie) or a pull request if you find/have any issue using this package.

 Features
 --------